python/cpython/Doc/library/configparser.rst

 :meth:`~ConfigParser.getfloat` methods.
 You can register your own converters and customize the provided ones.
 [1]_

-Section names will also be stored as strings and will need to be converted manually when reading a section:
+Section names are also stored as strings and need to be converted manually when reading a section:

 .. doctest::